gilbertchen/duplicacy/README.md

 | 12th backup | 7.4 | 12.0 | 21.7 | 37.4 |

 For more details and other speed comparison results, please visit https://github.com/gilbertchen/backup-tools-comparison.
-There you can also find test scripts that allow you to run your own experiments.
+There you can also find test scripts that you can use to run your own experiments.

 ## License